Our science program includes instructional materials, hands-on kits, classroom resources, and professional learning experiences for teachers.

 All Investigations Stress Collaboration and are Highly Interactive

-Students are explicitly positioned as collaborators, not competitors, who work together as a community to figure something out about the natural world during an investigation.
+Students are collaborators who work together as a community to figure something out about the natural world during an investigation.
 They are encouraged to examine their peers’ ideas and to consider how to use those ideas to make sense of what they are seeing or doing.
 Students give each other feedback and help each other improve.

 Research-Based and Standards Aligned